The rank of variants of nilpotent pseudovarieties: The pseudovariety MN

-Jespers and Riley \cite{Jes-Ril} called a semigroup $S$ \emph{weakly Mal’cev nilpotent} (WMN) if, for some $n$, for all $a,b$ in $S$ and $c_{1},c_2$ in $S^{1}$.
 They proved that a linear semigroup $S$ is MN if and only if $S$ is WMN \cite[Corollary 12]{Jes-Ril}.
 Recall that a linear semigroup is a subsemigroup of a matrix monoid $M_n(K)$ over a field $K$.
+In particular, all finite semigroups are linear.
+The following lemma gives a slightly simpler characterization of Mal'cev nilpotency for finite semigroups by avoiding referring to the identity element.